Aias/barnsworthburning/src/writing/about.md

 # The Facts

-This is the personal website, portfolio, and commonplace book of Nick Trombley.
+This is the personal website,
+design / development portfolio, and [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book) of Nick Trombley.
-I am currently based in Tokyo, and available for hire: full-time, remote, or freelance work is welcome, in that preferred order.
+I am currently living in Tokyo, and available for hire: full-time, remote, or freelance work is welcome, in that preferred order.